What is equity in a business?

 Manage Your Company Equity using Eqvista

-With all this, you now know what equity in a business is.
-But when you are giving out equity to investors and growing the company, you will need to keep a track of all of your company shares.
+When you are giving out equity to investors and growing the company, you will need to keep a track of all of your shares.
 The only way you can do it is by using a cap table.
-Eqvista is a FREE and advanced cap table software that allows you to keep track and manage all the shareholder equity in your company.
+Eqvista is a FREE and advanced cap table software that allows you to keep track and manage all the shareholder equity.

 Not only this; you can also issue all the shares online, add shareholders, use tools like the round modeling and waterfall analysis to see how company ownership is being diluted with every funding round.